Your search for property ends here - Buy, Rent, Sell - Housing.com

 Check details about the additional costs that homebuyers pay as stamp duty, registry charges in MP.

-What is IGRS Madhya Pradesh?
+What is stamp duty in Madhya Pradesh?

-Factors that influence stamp duty in MP
+Factors that impact stamp duty in MP 2025

 • Usage and property type: Stamp duty charges are different for commercial and residential property.
-A commercial property’s stamp duty is more than residential property.
+A commercial property’s stamp duty is more than a residential property.

 • Location: These are higher in urban areas of a municipal body.